mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 }
 ```

+In the example above, the `NamedElement2Heading` rule is greedy (annotated using `@greedy` tag) and is executed for all instances of the `NamedElement` type (including sub-types).
+Every flowchart element inherits from the `NamedElement` meaning the rule applies to all elements in the source model.
+Thus, names of all flowchart elements are transformed into headings.

 ### Primary Annotation

-Rules with `primary` annotation are used to order the results of the `equivalent()` operation.
-In the example below, the `Transition2Heading` rule is primary and its results precede other rules.
+Primary annotated rules are used to order the results of an equivalents() operation (defined in some other rule).
+The results of primary rules precede other rules.
+In the following example, the `Transition2Heading` rule is primary and its results precede other rules.

 ```
 rule Flowchart2Heading